 Improving the energy performance of existing buildings will be key to achieving California’s efficiency and greenhouse gas emission goals.
-But owners of low-income, multifamily buildings face some of the greatest obstacles, including difficult access to capital, complex financing arrangements, and competing renovation needs.
-Residents in these buildings also experience a “split incentive” problem that limits owners’ financial interest in upgrades that primarily reduce residents’ utility bills.
+But owners and residents of low-income, multifamily buildings face some of the greatest obstacles, including difficult access to capital, complex financing arrangements, competing renovation needs, and a split incentive problem that limits owners’ financial interest in upgrades that primarily reduce residents’ utility bills.

 While California’s energy regulators and electric utilities fund and operate a number of incentive and rebate programs, structural barriers have hampered progress, including strict income qualification criteria, energy data opacity, and the complexity of combining multiple incentives into one project.

-To address these challenges, UC Berkeley and UCLA Schools of Law are issuing a new policy brief based on two stakeholder convenings that identified policy solutions to address key barriers, increase access to energy efficiency incentives, and unlock environmental, financial, and quality-of-life benefits for owners and residents alike.
-A full-length report detailing the comprehensive findings will be released later this year.
-Among the solutions identified are:
+To address these challenges, UC Berkeley and UCLA Schools of Law convened two stakeholder groups to identify policy solutions to address key barriers, increase access to energy efficiency incentives, and unlock environmental, financial, and quality-of-life benefits for owners and residents alike.
+The law schools are now releasing a policy report, Low Income, High Efficiency that details the solutions developed in these convenings, including:

-- State energy regulators could create a comprehensive database to help prioritize retrofit projects and support Energy Commission energy data benchmarking and analysis efforts under AB 802.
+- Creating a comprehensive database to help prioritize retrofit projects and support energy data benchmarking and analysis efforts.

 You can download the report here to see the full range of policy solutions and case studies.

 Hosted by CLEE’s Ethan Elkind and Ted Lamm, and featuring California Energy Commissioner Andrew McAllister, Peter Armstrong of Wakeland Housing, and Martha Campbell of the Rocky Mountain Institute.